 Kalliat T Valsaraj

-Vice Chancellor for Research & Economic Development
+Vice President of Research & Economic Development

 Charles & Hilda Roddey Distinguished Professor; Ike East Professor